 Always one step ahead

-From North to South
+From north to south

-The starting point was a small village in the north of Iceland, Rifstangi.
-The first few meters on the bike felt easy for them, as they commenced along a gravel track that was seamless to ride on.
-The only difficulty, at first, was the noise of their fat bikes.
-"The sound from the wide tires rushing through the gravel made the bikes feel like tanks," Pana noted.
+The starting point was in a small village in the north of Iceland: Rifstangi.
+The first meters on the bike felt easy for the two as the path led them over an easily passable track.
+The only thing the two had to get used to at first was the riding noise of their fatbikes.
+"With the sound of the wide tires rushing through the gravel, the bikes felt like tanks," Pana recounts.

-After 11 days, they finally reached their destination, Kötlutangi, in the south of Iceland, exhausted and happy.
+After 11, days they finally reached their destination Kötlutangi in the south of Iceland, exhausted and happy.